cooljingle/memrise-audio-provider/README.md

 * [Google TTS API](http://techcrunch.com/2009/12/14/the-unofficial-google-text-to-speech-api/)
 * [Voice RSS](http://www.voicerss.org/)

 Speech Synthesis is available on chrome on a select number of languages.
+For firefox it currently works (firefox 44+) for English and Mandarin Chinese, but also requires you to navigate to **about:config** and set **media.webspeech.synth.enabled** to **true**.

 Failing this, the script will try generating audio via google's tts api.
 This has support for a large number of languages, but the audio generation may drop out temporarily as google has imposed limits to prevent abuse of the system.

 Voice RRS is the last port of call; to use it you will have to go to http://www.voicerss.org/ and register an account.
 Once this is done you will receive an API key which you will need to input into the audio options; it provides 350 free requests per day.

 ### Issues